 Gums are tough, pink-colored tissues that cover the bone of the jaw and hold the teeth in place.
 Healthline describes them as a barrier between the roots of the teeth, nerves, and blood vessels.
 Bleeding or swollen gums can indicate poor oral hygiene, periodontal, or gum disease.
 Healthline also states that this is a sign of “a significant amount of bacteria in [the] mouth that are causing inflammation in [the] gums.”
 When the gum tissue is not healthy enough, it is possible to lose a tooth or teeth.

 It is equally important to take care of your gums while wearing braces.
 Although braces themselves do not cause decay, their design and structure make it easy for the food and debris to be left on teeth, resulting in a higher chance of gum problems while wearing braces.

 Plaque and tartar build-up

 The intake of food causes the bacteria to produce acids in the mouth, leading to the accumulation of plaque – a sticky layer of material containing bacteria – on teeth.
-Some of the sources of plaque are sugary foods, starches and cereal.
+Some of the sources of plaque are sugary foods, starches, and cereal.
 If teeth aren’t brushed properly after meals, plaque begins to form and build up on teeth, resulting in tooth decay and gum disease.

-Plaque build-up is especially common in individuals with braces, as many people lack motivation to properly and regularly brush their teeth after every meal, leaving food debris stuck in braces and between teeth.
+Plaque build-up is especially common in individuals with braces, as many people lack the motivation to properly and regularly brush their teeth after every meal, leaving food debris stuck in braces and between teeth.

 Bad breath is one of the most widespread symptoms of bad oral hygiene.
 Several factors can contribute to an unpleasant odor in the mouth; common factors being not brushing teeth and cleaning the tongue properly and leaving food particles stuck between the teeth, dry mouth – not drinking enough water to keep the mouth hydrated, and eating foods like garlic and onion.